 The LP Balanced Barrel is our new and unique creation, designed to achieve two goals.

-Firstly, because it is heavy it restores weight balance to the instrument when the thumb rest is moved 12-15mm higher to a more ergonomic position by equalizing the weight between the thumb and the bell.
+2 metal receivers add extra weight to the barrel.
+This moves the point of balance of the instrument higher up and helps when the thumb rest is moved 12-15mm higher to a more ergonomic position by equalizing the weight between the thumb and the bell.

-Secondly, due to its weight the response is improved and the altissimo register in particular becomes more focused.
+Due to its weight the response is improved and the altissimo register in particular becomes more focused.
+Barrel Problems